Misfits Boxing

-Misfits Boxing (MFB) or simply Misfits, is a sports promotion company based in London, England and is a division of Wasserman Boxing.
-English internet personality KSI founded the company in 2022 alongside Mams Taylor, Kalle Sauerland, and Nisse Sauerland.
+Misfits Boxing (MFB) or simply Misfits, is a sports promotion company based in London, England.
+The promotion was founded in 2022 by English internet personality KSI alongside Mams Taylor, Kalle Sauerland, and Nisse Sauerland.

 History

 Original logo used from 2022 to 2024.

+MF Sports, the parent company to MF Pro and partial owner of Misfits Boxing.

 In June 2021, English internet personality KSI announced that he, Wasserman Boxing, and Proper Loud, had partnered to launch a new boxing promotion aimed at staging the world's largest celebrity boxing matches.
+Wasserman Boxing, led by Misfits Boxing co-owners Kalle and Nisse Sauerland, handles the technical and logistical operations of Misfits events, including contracts, broadcast relationships, transportation, and incorporation.

 On 5 May 2022, KSI revealed that the company was named Misfits Boxing and confirmed that the first event will take place on 27 August.
-On 1 July, DAZN accidentally leaked the launch of "MF & DAZN: X Series," a series of events focused on the crossover boxing phenomenon in partnership with Misfits.
+On 1 July 2022, DAZN accidentally leaked the launch of "MF & DAZN: X Series," a series of events focused on the crossover boxing phenomenon in partnership with Misfits.

-On 15 July, Misfits' first event, MF & DAZN: X Series 001, was officially unveiled to take place on 27 August at The O2 Arena and a four-event deal was signed with DAZN.
+On 15 July 2022, Misfits' first event, MF & DAZN: X Series 001, was officially unveiled to take place on 27 August at The O2 Arena and a four-event deal was signed with DAZN.
+In November, Misfits were involved with the promotion for Floyd Mayweather Jr. vs Deji in English-speaking markets by having the event listed under the "X Series" banner and livestreaming the press conference on their YouTube channel.
+This was a part of the DAZN deal.
 On 10 January 2023, Misfits and DAZN signed a 5-year exclusivity deal to continue to distribute events with two pay-per-view each year.

-On 4 March at MF & DAZN: X Series 005, Misfits introduced 'tag team boxing' to the sport of boxing.
+On 4 March 2023 at MF & DAZN: X Series 005, Misfits introduced 'tag team boxing' to the sport of boxing.
 The rules stated that a boxer can tag-in their teammate once they get to their corner, scorecards are calculated based on the performance of the boxers in the ring as though both team members are one person and if an opponent gets knockout, then the opposing team will be crowned the winner.
-On 22 July at MF & DAZN: X Series 008, 'survivor tag boxing' was introduced to the sport of boxing.
+On 22 July 2023 at MF & DAZN: X Series 008, 'survivor tag boxing' was introduced to the sport of boxing.
 The rules state that a boxer can tag-in any of the boxers that are currently stationed at their respected corner, but cannot, however, tag the boxer who had previously tagged out.
 If a boxer refuses to tag-in, they will be immediately eliminated.
 If a boxer were to be knocked out or knocked down, then they too will be eliminated.
 The last boxer standing will be crowned the winner.